Electronic components: Buttons

 Close-up view of black tactile push button showing the square body and pin arrangement

-It has 2 sets of connections that can be closed at the same time.
+The button has 4 pins, but electrically there are only 2 sets of connections that can be closed at the same time.
 The connections are on the pins that are curved in the same way:

 Push button with blue arrows indicating the two pairs of connected pins on opposite corners